ISFJ Personality Type: The Nurturer

 ISFJ (introverted, sensing, feeling, judging) is one of the 16 personality types identified on the Jung Personality Test.
-People who have ISFJ personalities tend to be reserved, warm-hearted, and responsible.
+People with ISFJ personalities tend to be reserved, warm-hearted, and responsible.

-According to David Keirsey, ISFJs make up about 9 to 14 percent of the population.
+David Keirsey states that ISFJs comprise about 9 to 14 percent of the population.

 ISFJ Characteristics

-For each of the four main dimensions, the test identifies whether your personality tends to lean toward one dimension or the other.
-As you can see, the ISFJ personality type leans toward Introversion, Intuition, Feeling and Judging.
+The test identifies whether your personality tends to lean toward one dimension for each of the four main dimensions.
+As you can see, the ISFJ personality type depends on Introversion, Intuition, Feeling, and Judging.

 • Introversion (I): ISFJs are introverted and tend to be quiet and reserved.